-You’ll need to have a thorough examination of your eyes, including dilation and an attempt at a new glasses prescription.
+You’ll need to have a thorough examination of your eyes, including a dilated exam.
 At first, a change in your eyeglass prescription may be all that is needed to temporarily improve your vision.
-When you feel that your vision affects your daily activities or your lifestyle and you desire better vision, cataract surgery should be considered.
+However, when you feel that your vision negatively affects your daily activities or lifestyle, cataract surgery should be considered.
 Cataracts can only be removed with surgery.

 When do you need cataract surgery?

 There is no single objective test to determine the need for cataract surgery.
 The final decision to have cataract surgery is always made by the patient, and it depends on how much the decreased vision from the cataract is bothersome.